EAP City of Gary Indiana 2016- 2019

 EAP (Lead Artist The 606), Trust for Public Land

 EAP City of Chicago 2008-2012

 EAP Cuyahoga County Planning 2004-2006

-Currently Whitehead is the Embedded Artist for the City of Gary where she works with the Departments of Planning and Redevelopment and the Department of Green Urbanism and Environmental Affairs to bring cultural perspectives to the vitalization efforts in Gary.
+Subsequently Whitehead was the Embedded Artist for the City of Gary where she worked with the Departments of Planning and Redevelopment and the Department of Green Urbanism and Environmental Affairs to bring cultural perspectives to the vitalization efforts in Gary.